thindil/nish/README.md

 runs command `fossil open fossil/$1.fossil --workdir [reponame]`.
 For example, entering the shell's command: `fossopen myrepo` will execute command:
 `fossil open fossil/myrepo.fossil --workdir myrepo`

-### The project's goals

-At this moment the project has two goals:

-* Allow me to learn Nim language. ;)
-* Test a few features and solutions to various issues related to my daily work with different shells.

-The second goal can be expanded to:

-* User defined global but also a directory related commands.
-* Interactive mode for the shell's commands.
-* Ability to edit, add, delete, enable or disable commands via shell.
-* And probably many more which will be added during the development of the project.

 ### How to install